ethereum-optimism/specs/specs/experimental/vetoer-set.md

-# Security Council VetoerSet
+# Vetoer Set

-The Security Council employs a specially extended Safe multisig contract to provide additional features and security guarantees.
+The VetoerSet is an extended Safe Account contract to serve as the `VETOER` in the `DelayedVetoable` contract for all chains in the Superchain, allowing it to prevent upgrades proposed by the Security Council.

-This document describes the "VetoerSet" feature, which allows any member of this set to perform a veto across the entire Superchain.
-This feature is implemented via two new Safe [modules](https://docs.safe.global/advanced/smart-account-modules), namely `AddOwnerModule` and `VetoModule`, and one new Safe [guard](https://docs.safe.global/advanced/smart-account-guards), `OwnerGuard`.
+It is implemented by extending the Safe Account with two Safe [modules](https://docs.safe.global/advanced/smart-account-modules), namely `AddOwnerModule` and `VetoModule`, and one Safe [guard](https://docs.safe.global/advanced/smart-account-guards), the `OwnerGuard`.

 **Table of Contents**